-As part of the technical services provided here at the Academy, I've also brought several clients over to Cloudways so that I can help manage their sites for them.
-I've migrated numerous sites to Cloudways.
+As part of the technical services provided here at the Academy, I’ve also migrated several clients over to Cloudways so that I can help manage their sites for them.

 Cloudways is a solid web host.
 But, if you’re used to “all in one” hosting like Siteground, you could find Cloudways confusing.

-So, what I am going to do is provide a simple step-by-step breakdown of how to transition your site(s) to Cloudways.
-There's a few things to keep in mind about it if it is a move you want to make.
+So, what I am going to do is provide a simple step-by-step breakdown of a Cloudways migration.
+There’s a few things to keep in mind about it if it is a move you want to make.